bonninr/rusty-pipes/readme.md

 Please be reasonable and ask for permission before popping balloons in churches.

-### Q: I have reduced my polyphony but my PC still cannot handle the amount of stops I want to use, what can I do?

-A: Enable precaching on the config dialog.
-Precaching takes more RAM but reduces stress on the CPU because it doesn't have to deal with disk IO all the time.

 ### Q: My latency (time between keypress and sound output) is too high

-A: As a first step, reduce the buffer size on the config dialog.
+1. Reduce the buffer size on the config dialog.
 If the audio starts to crackle, increase it a bit.
-256 should work on most modern systems.
-Second, enable precaching.
-On systems with slow SSDs or hard disks this can help a lot, while on fast SSDs the improvement is often not noticeable.
-Third, use a wired MIDI controller, not Bluetooth.
+256 should work on most modern systems, fast systems may use 128.
+Note that if you want to use reverb, use sizes like 64, 128, 256, 512, 1024 for better performance.
+Arbitrary sizes work too but cause reverb to use more CPU.
+2. Use a wired MIDI controller, not Bluetooth.
 Same for headphones, bluetooth usually adds a lot of delay.
 Finally, make sure you enable the "Pro Audio" mode on your device, and if you're on Linux don't use native ALSA.
 Instead use PulseAudio or Jack.